Linyi-Wei/2020MLF-PROJECT/README.md

 | PCA_Adaboost | 0.848 | 0.960 | 0.901 |
 <br>
 <br>
-   We can see the models based on KNN data shows a higher Precision, which are better models.
+<br>We can see the models based on KNN data shows a higher Precision, which are better models.
 The reason behind this is that we just use 2 pca components.
 But part3.3 show that the feature correlation is very weak, which means 2 pca components are not enough to represent the whole feature and explain the results.
-   As we mentioned above, we care more about the precision index.
+<br>As we mentioned above, we care more about the precision index.
 In the models based on KNN data, the adaboost shows the best results.

 # Part7 Generally speaking
 Generally speaking, the following table shows all the traing model results based both PCA and KNN data.